-The recruitment settings varied across the studies: five recruited from emergency departments,60-63 four from primary care practices,64-67 one from urgent care,68 and three recruited women by telephone or mail survey.69-71 None of the studies recruiting from emergency departments explicitly excluded participants with injuries that would be indicative of abuse, although most studies did exclude participants who were too ill to participate or who needed immediate medical attention.
-Two studies were set in Canada,^{73, 74} and one was set in the United Kingdom.66 The remainder were conducted in the United States.
+The recruitment settings varied across the studies: five recruited from emergency departments,62- 65 four from primary care practices,66-69 one from urgent care,70 and three recruited women by telephone or mail survey.71-73 None of the studies recruiting from emergency departments explicitly excluded participants with injuries that would be indicative of abuse, although most studies did exclude participants who were too ill to participate or who needed immediate medical attention.
+Two studies were set in Canada,^{75, 76} and one was set in the United Kingdom.68 The remainder were conducted in the United States.
 Sample sizes ranged from 53 to 5,604 across included studies, with a median size of 232.

 Across all included studies, 12 different screeners were assessed: AAS; BRFSS; HARK screener; HITS screener; E-HITS; OAS; OVAT; Parent Screening Questionnaire (PSQ); PVS; Slapped, Things Threatened (STaT) screen; WAST; and an unnamed tool that includes five domestic violence screening questions with nongraphic language.
-Copies of the screeners are found in Appendix E; the tools contained between three and eight items, and all except the unnamed five question screener67 include questions about physical abuse (eight include questions about emotional/psychological abuse, and five include questions about sexual abuse and safety issues).
-Several of these tools were examined in multiple studies; however, in some studies assessing the same tool, the authors used different criteria for determining a positive screen.
-This is the case for studies that included the HITS^{60, 64, 69} and the WAST.^{73, 74}
+Copies of the screeners are found in Appendix E; the tools contained between three and eight items, and all except the unnamed five question screener69 include specific questions about physical abuse (eight include questions about emotional/psychological abuse, and five include questions about sexual abuse and safety issues).
+Some of these tools were examined in multiple studies; however, in some studies assessing the same tool, the authors used different criteria for determining a positive screen.
+This is the case for studies that included the HITS^{62, 66, 71} and the WAST.^{75, 76}

 Included studies used the following validated reference standards to establish screening test accuracy: CAS, CTS/Conflict Tactics Scale-2 (CTS-2), and ISA.
-One study63 used a semistructured interview as the gold standard to determine the presence of IPV.
+One study65 used a semistructured interview as the gold standard to determine the presence of IPV.
 In a few studies, two reference standards were used to assess accuracy of the screener.
 Although the CAS, CTS/CTS-2, and ISA each provide scale scores for different types of IPV (e.g., physical, psychological), as well as an overall classification of IPV, most studies included only the overall measure of IPV.
 When authors only provided results for specific categories of abuse, we included those data in Appendix G Table 2.

-Prevalence of current or recent IPV, as measured by the reference standards, ranged from 11 to 29 percent with a median of 24 percent; two studies^{60, 65} reported prevalence for IPV subtypes only (Appendix G Table 2).
+Prevalence of current or recent IPV, as measured by the reference standards, ranged from 11 to 29 percent with a median of 24 percent; two studies^{62, 67} reported prevalence for IPV subtypes only (Appendix G Table 2).
 Most screeners were designed to measure whether a participant was experiencing IPV within the past year or in the context of a current relationship.
-However, one screener (the STaT) in two studies^{63, 68} focused on lifetime experiences of IPV, and another screener examined in one study (the PSQ),65 asked questions assessing whether the participant ever experienced IPV and whether IPV occurred in the past year.
+However, one study assessed the accuracy of the STaT for detecting lifetime abuse,65 and one assessed the accuracy of a three-item tool for predicting future (3- to 5-month abuse).73

 All 15 studies were rated fair quality.
 Most screeners were assessed by only one study.
-Methodological limitations included exclusion of missing data or unclear handling of missing data; few studies noted the number of participants excluded because of incomplete data, although one study noted that 19 percent of women did not complete one or more questionnaires.72 Studies assessing the same screener sometimes used different cut points to determine test positivity or determined positive scores on a reference standard using different criteria (Appendix G Table 2).
+Methodological limitations included exclusion of missing data or unclear handling of missing data; few studies noted the number of participants excluded because of incomplete data, although one study noted that 19 percent of women did not complete one or more questionnaires.74 Studies assessing the same screener sometimes used different cut points to determine test positivity or determined positive scores on a reference standard using different criteria (Appendix G Table 2).